Clicketyclick/ChangeScreenOrientation/README.md

 # ChangeScreenOrientation
-Powershell shortcut to changing screen orientation (Windows 7+ only)
+(batch-flavored) Powershell shortcut to changing screen orientation (Windows 7+ only)

 ## Action
-If your screen orientation is standard landscape calling `CO.cmd` will rotate the screen display 90° counter clockwise to portrait.
+If your screen orientation is standard landscape calling `ChangeOrientation.ps1.cmd` will rotate the screen display 90° counter clockwise to portrait.
 Calling the script again will rotate the screen display 90° clockwise back to landscape.

-To ease the use create a shortcut to `CO.cmd` on the desktop.
+To ease the use create a shortcut to `ChangeOrientation.ps1.cmd` on the desktop.
 Change the shortcut key to something unused (like [Shift]+[Ctrl]+[Alt]+[F12])

+Or just use AutoHotkey.

+Also, you don't need to use the cmd header -- it's a valid powershell script still (polyglot)